Updated 8 Jun 2022 [badly unfinished]

 Others begin to replicate not by direct self-assembly but by twisting or mutating those around them.
 The protein-only variety have survived and come to be known as prions, while the RNA types form the basis for viral infection.
 Combined with a protein coat for longevity during passive periods, these are effectively the first proto-viruses.

-Lipids are a significant byproduct of these reactions and as their concentration builds up, they begin to form rather wobbly and impure bubbles around the reacting complexes.
+Lipids are a significant byproduct of the basic protein-nucleic acid metabolic reactions.
+As their concentration builds up, they begin to form rather wobbly and impure bubbles around the reacting complexes.
 These bubbles help protect the short-lived, high-activity complexes from the aggressions of the protein-shielded ones, but at the expense of also blocking out the feedstocks.
 Fortunately the lipid membranes are fairly haphazard and impure.
 Some proteins attach to lipids and get included in the shell as it forms; imperfections such as these provide leaky pathways for fresh soup.

 The complexes which any given membrane surrounds are at first pretty arbitrary.
 However some complexes form symbiotic relationships, their waste products providing feedstock for another kind.
 These complexes-of-complexes form yet a higher level of complexity.
 Evolution now kicks off in earnest and life has arrived.